czuger/rhex/README.md

 [![Gem Version](https://badge.fury.io/rb/rhex.svg)](https://badge.fury.io/rb/rhex)

 # Rhex
-This repository contain a library for using a grid of hexagones with ruby.
+This repository contain a library for using a grid of hexagons with ruby.

-* It a partial ruby implementation of the huge work of Amit Patel (http://www.redblobgames.com/grids/hexagons/) great thanks to him.
+* It is a partial ruby implementation of the huge work of Amit Patel (http://www.redblobgames.com/grids/hexagons/).
 * ~~The hexagons are flat topped by default~~.
 * The hexagons are now pointy topped.
 * The coordinate system is axial.